-- The principle of transparency and partnership will be ensured through the criteria for the selection of individual operations. - Contribution to the achievement of objectives identified in Slovenia's strategic development documents, contribution to the achievement of Europe 2020 strategy targets and relevant thematic objectives and investment priorities.
+- the principle of transparency and partnership will be ensured through the criteria for the selection of individual operations; - contribution to the achievement of objectives identified in Slovenia's strategic development documents, contribution to the achievement of Europe 2020 strategy targets and relevant thematic objectives and investment priorities.

-Alongside horizontal principles the guiding principles for selection will comply with the identified areas under Smart Specialisation Strategy and will meet the basic criteria for awarding development initiatives for enterprises:
+Alongside horizontal principles the guiding principles for selection will comply with the identified areas under the Smart Specialisation Strategy and will meet the basic criteria for awarding development incentives for enterprises:

-- stability of the enterprise - obtained international certificates/patents, etc. - business plan - quality of the project, wider social impact or response to societal challenges, innovativeness, market potential - integration of the design and marketing aspects - economic criteria (added value, added value per employee, share of international trade, share of exports, growth in the number of employees etc.) - project finance structure - contribution to bridging the development gap between both cohesion regions - reduction in the environmental impact
+- stability of the enterprise; - obtained international certificates/patents, etc.; - business plan; - quality of the project, wider social impact or response to societal challenges, innovativeness, market potential; - integration of the design and marketing aspects; - economic criteria (added value, added value per employee, share of international trade, share of exports, growth in the number of employees etc.); - project finance structure; - contribution to bridging the development gap; between the two cohesion regions; - reduction in the environmental impact.

 In supporting projects State aid rules are taken into account.
-Where reasonable and appropriate, the so-called European Commission "of the shelf" instruments will be applied.
+Where reasonable and appropriate, so-called European Commission "off the shelf" instruments will be applied.

-Actions carried out through financial engineering instruments will comply with the findings of the ex ante assessment and will be supplemented with the standard forms of financing as identified by the European Commission and with the grants.
+Actions carried out through financial engineering instruments will comply with the findings of the ex ante assessment and will be supplemented with the standard forms of financing as identified by the European Commission and with grants.
 Based on the ex ante assessment, the funds will be earmarked for the areas with the greatest financial gap between SMEs' demand and financial institutions' supply.